technologiestiftung/repository-dispatch-poc/README.md

 # repository-dispatch-poc

-Test using repository dispatch events and pipedream
+Test using repository dispatch events and pipedream.
+See also https://pipedream.com/@technologiestiftung/github-action-cronjob-template-p_vQC2BOK/readme